-The election is being carried out under the full authority and discretion of the Independent Returning Officer under the terms and conditions of the TECT Trust Deed:
+The election is being carried out under the full authority and discretion of the Independent Returning Officer under the terms and conditions of the TECT Community Trust Deed:

-- There are approximately 146,000 qualifying electors within the Trust's region. - Processing and printing of the voting papers will be carried out by the Independent Returning Officer. - The Independent Returning Officer is responsible for the preparation of the Electoral Roll. - Voting documents will be posted to all eligible electors from Friday 28 October 2022. - Electors may post their completed voting documents back to the Independent Returning Officer using the pre-paid envelope supplied with the voting pack or cast their vote online using credentials included in their voting pack.
-Please note that online voting is also in random order and may vary from the order on the posted voting paper.
+- There are approximately 148,000 qualifying electors within the Trust's region. - Processing and printing of the voting letters will be carried out by the Independent Returning Officer. - The Independent Returning Officer is responsible for the preparation of the Electoral Roll. - Letters listing instructions for online voting will be posted to all eligible electors from Wednesday 2 October 2024. - The letters will list the URL of the voting site and the unique PIN and Password each elector will need to be able to log into the voting site. - The voting site will randomise the candidate names and display them in a different order for each elector when they log into the site.